Community Science

 Project FeederWatch: Interested in birds but not officially a “bird nerd” No worries!
 Project FeederWatch is a winter long survey of birds that visit feeders all across the country.
 The data collected helps scientist track bird distribution and abundance.

 Project Budburst: Plants are very sensitive to the changes in temperature, weather, and sunlight.
-By observing the various phases of plants, scientists, citizens, and educators can use the data to learn about plant species responses to climate change locally, regionally and nationally.
+By observing the various phases of plants, scientists, community members, and educators can use the data to learn about plant species responses to climate change locally, regionally and nationally.

 For information on how to get involved contact: